JR-Development21/Final_Project/README.md

 ## File Structure

 1. Scraping_Script.ipynb - Scrapes the test data for the 2021 Olympic Marathon results online.
-Also, compiles and cleans the training data.
+Also compiles and cleans the training data.
 2. EDA.ipynb - Runs a simple analysis and visualization on the data collected.
 3. model_tuning.ipynb - Prepared data and ran through hyperparameter tuning.
 4. Final_model.ipynb - Predicted on test set and ran analyssis on results.